Bilal-pasha/Media-Project/src/layouts/MDX/Strategic-Consulting/EarnedMedia.md

             </p>
             <ul class="list-disc space-y-4 ml-6">
               <li>
-                De signed a database of media contacts to ensure the right target audience hears your message
+                Designed a database of media contacts to ensure the right target audience hears your message
               </li>
               <li>